makinacorpus/redis-bundle/Resources/docs/cache-common.md

 # Common cache options and behaviours

-No matter the implementation you use, you manually do fine-grain tuning to cache backend behaviours.
+No matter the implementation you use, you can manually do fine-grain tuning to cache backend behaviours.